Reliable Time Prediction in the Markov Stochastic Block Model: Estimation procedures and theoretical results

-In Theorems \ref{msbm:Qrecovery}, \ref{msbm:pirecovery} and \ref{msbm:kernelrecovery}, the condition on the sparsity parameter $\alpha_n$ indicates that we get consistent estimation respectively of the transition matrix, the stationary measure and the connectivity matrix in the relatively sparse regime (i.e. when $\alpha_n \sim \log(n)/n$) for $n$ large enough when $\underset{n \to \infty}{\lim} \; n \alpha_n/\log(n) >a$.
+In Theorems \ref{Qrecovery}, \ref{pirecovery} and \ref{kernelrecovery}, the condition on the sparsity parameter $\alpha_n$ indicates that we get consistent estimation (for the max norm) respectively of the transition matrix, the stationary measure and the connectivity matrix in the relatively sparse regime (i.e. when $\alpha_n \sim \log(n)/n$) for $n$ large enough provided that $\underset{n \to \infty}{\lim} \; n \alpha_n/\log(n) >a$.